sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Masonry/README.md

 The Masonry component just serves as a container.
-It simplifies the management of the items inside by providing handlers for selecting and clicking on items.
-The children of the Masonry could be any kind of React component.
+The children of the Masonry could be any kind of `React` component.
 The only requirement for the Masonry to work correctly is that every child needs a unique invariable `key`, which disqualifies the `index` argument inside a `map` callback.
+The component recognizes appended, prepended and removed child elements and adjusts the masonry layout appropriately.
+**Note:** Adding elements inbetween of existing children may cause incomprehensible and/or inconsistent behaviour.

 Here a basic example of the Masonry view: